Home | Family Tree | |

 Fathers Name, John CLARK | Profession of Father, Gentleman.

-Married in the Parish Church according to the Rites and Ceremonies of the Established Church, by Superintends?
-'Registrar's Certificate', by me, William JOYNES - Vicar of Chalk.
+Married in the Parish Church according to the Rites

 In the Presence of us, John CLARK, Rebekah CLARK